Bernardo-MG/spring-mvc-react-maven-archetype/src/main/resources/archetype-resources/readme.md

 mvn spring-boot:run -P h2,development
 ```

-With this the project will be accessible at [http://localhost:8080/].
+It will be accessible at [http://localhost:8080/].

 ${symbol_pound}${symbol_pound}${symbol_pound} Running the tests